 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 250)

 Logistics Management involves the design, planning, execution, control, and monitoring of supply chains.
 Professionals in the field are engaged in demand planning, procurement, supply chain optimization, strategic sourcing, transportation and logistics, and materials inventory management.
 Logistics managers are well-versed in the design of efficient supply chains.